-The four-year curriculum recognizes your increasing skill and defining interests as a resident.
-As you gain clinical proficiency and medical expertise, you will assume greater direct patient care responsibility and increase your participation in the academic functions of the department.
+The four-year curriculum at Banner Good Samaritan OB/GYN residency program recognizes your increasing skill and defining interests as a resident.
+As you progress through the milestones and gain clinical proficiency, you will assume greater direct patient care responsibility and increase your participation in the academic functions of the department.

 Our training program is very dynamic.
 Through a consistent desire to continually improve our program, we are repeatedly looking for changes that will provide an even stronger educational experience for our residents.
 As technology has advanced and the needs of our residents changed, we have evolved.
 We gather this information of needed changes from a combination of current residents, recent graduates of the program and faculty.